 The Obama administration wanted a big show in New York to ink Colombia's peace deal.
 But the Justice Department balked at letting terrorists and drug dealers into the country.

-- By John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security., Colum LynchColum Lynch is Foreign Policy's award-winning U.N.-based senior diplomatic reporter.
-Lynch previously wrote Foreign Policy's Turtle Bay blog, for which he was awarded the 2011 National Magazine Award for best reporting in digital media., Lara JakesLara Jakes is the deputy managing editor of news for Foreign Policy magazine and a former war correspondent, Baghdad bureau chief and award-winning senior national security and diplomatic writer for The Associated Press.
+- By John HudsonJohn Hudson is a senior reporter at Foreign Policy, where he covers diplomacy and national security issues in Washington.
+He has reported from several geopolitical hotspots, including Ukraine, Pakistan, Malaysia, China, and Georgia.
+Prior to joining FP, John covered politics and global affairs for the Atlantic magazine’s news blog, the Atlantic Wire.
+In 2008, he covered the August war between Russia and Georgia from Tbilisi and the breakaway region of Abkhazia.
+He has appeared on CNN, MSNBC, BBC, C-SPAN, Fox News radio, Al Jazeera, and other broadcast outlets.
+He has been with the magazine since 2013., Colum LynchColum Lynch is Foreign Policy’s award-winning U.N.-based senior diplomatic reporter., Lara JakesLara Jakes is the deputy managing editor of news for Foreign Policy magazine and a former war correspondent, Baghdad bureau chief and award-winning senior national security and diplomatic writer for The Associated Press.
 She's a 1995 graduate of the Missouri School of Journalism and lives in Alexandria, Va., with her husband.

 Facing the prospect that voters might reject a landmark peace deal ending Colombia’s decades-long civil war, Foreign Minister María Ángela Holguín seized on an audacious plan to bring the country’s warring parties together at a Sept.
 21 signing ceremony at the United Nations with world leaders looking on.